 1. TERMS & CONDITIONS OF SALE.
-The following conditions of sale make up the entire terms and conditions on which items listed in Rock Island Auction Company’s (known hereafter as “RIAC”) catalog, on the internet web site and addendum sheets will be offered for sale or sold by RIAC.
-All bidders who participate by bidding in this auction agree to the terms and conditions of sale and agree to be bound by same.
-Any notices, posted or oral, during the sale, are also part of our terms and conditions of sale.
-The Bidder’s rights and RIAC’s respective rights and obligations hereunder are governed by Illinois law.
-By bidding at RIAC’s auction, whether in person or by agent, sealed bid, telephone bid, via the internet or other means, the purchaser or bidder agrees that the contract created by these terms and conditions of sale is made and performed in the County of Rock Island, State of Illinois and further agrees that should any dispute arise from this contract the sole and exclusive jurisdiction for contractual disputes is Rock Island County, State of Illinois.
-THE AUCTIONEER IS NOT RESPONSIBLE FOR ANY ERRORS OF THE PURCHASER INCLUDING BUT NOT LIMITED TO THE PURCHASER BIDDING ON THE WRONG LOT.
+The following terms and conditions of sale make up the entire terms and conditions on which items listed in Rock Island Auction Company’s (known hereafter as “RIAC”) catalog, on the internet web site and addendum sheets will be offered for sale or sold by RIAC.
+Any person who participates by bidding in this auction, accepts a bidder card, or accepts a bidder number (each a “Bidder”) agrees and accepts these terms and conditions of sale and agrees to be bound by same.
+Each Bidder acknowledges and agrees that any notices by RIAC, posted or oral, during the auction, also become part of these terms and conditions of sale.
+The Bidder’s rights and RIAC’s respective rights and obligations hereunder are governed by Texas law.
+In the event that a bid is executed by another person, on behalf of Bidder, whether in person by an agent, absentee bid, telephone bid, via the internet or other means, the Bidder agrees that Bidder is responsible, and guarantees payment, for any successful bid.

-3. SALES TAX.
+4. SALES TAX.

 To establish a tax free sale, a copy of a valid reseller’s permit or other instrument or information establishing a sales tax exemption, as required by the applicable state, must be provided to RIAC’s satisfaction.
 Please refer to our website, rockislandauction.com, for additional information regarding resale certificates.
-Any purchaser claiming a sales tax exemption yet unable to provide satisfactory proof to RIAC at the time of payment will be required to pay the applicable tax to RIAC and thereafter seek a refund from the applicable state.
-Buyer agrees to pay RIAC the actual amount of tax due if the incorrect amount of sales tax was collected at the time of purchase for any reason.
+Any Purchaser claiming a sales tax exemption yet unable to provide satisfactory proof to RIAC at the time of payment will be required to pay the applicable tax to RIAC and thereafter seek a refund from the applicable state.
+Each Purchaser agrees to pay RIAC the actual amount of tax due if the incorrect amount of sales tax was collected at the time of purchase for any reason.

 Sales tax is required to be collected and remitted in all states except the following: